 Yes, there can be trouble in paradise.
 We’ve often mentioned the need to seek a sheltered harbor when storms are forecast.
 High winds produce uncomfortable conditions on unprotected seas, so every boat is looking for safe haven.
 Unfortunately, the “safe” anchorages become crowded.
 And even there, anchors can break loose.
 Sometimes those captains maneuver and reset their anchors without significant problems.
-Other times, they do everything wrong, to the peril of the other boats in the anchorage.
+Other times, they do everything wrong, to t

 At 2:30 a.m. on Tuesday morning, that’s what happened.
 A storm hit our anchorage with winds of 40 miles per hour.
 Boats started dragging and moving, including a Moorings charter catamaran next to us.
 They pulled up their anchor and, instead of motoring forward or to their starboard, they drifted back onto us, fouling their rudder in our anchor chain and pulling our anchor out.
 Entangled, the only thing we could do was fend off and try to separate the two boats.
 We told them to put out an anchor—now!—but they didn’t.